Zhang Yang (director)

 Zhang Yang (张扬 (張揚, Zhāng Yáng); born 1967) is a Chinese film director, screenwriter, and occasional actor.
-He is the son of film director, Zhang Huaxun.
+He is the son of film director Zhang Huaxun.

-Zhang grew up in Beijing, studied until 1988 at Sun Yat-sen University in Guangdong, from which he graduated with a degree in Chinese literature, and then went to the Central Academy of Drama, graduating in 1992.
+Zhang grew up in Beijing and studied until 1988 at Sun Yat-sen University in Guangdong, from which he graduated with a degree in Chinese literature.
+He then went to the Central Academy of Drama, graduating in 1992.